Home ยป Health & Parenting ยป Family Support & Service ยป Families Finance

 • a MyServiceNSW account

-• one proof of identity document for the parent/carer/guardian
+• proof of identity documents for the parent/carer/guardian

 • your child’s Medicare card details